jpotts18/android-mvp/README.md

 # Android MVP

-This repository demonstrates the [Model View Presenter](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture and was inspired by [Antonio Leiva's Android MVP](https://github.com/antoniolg/androidmvp)
+This repository demonstrates the [Model View Presenter](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture and was inspired by [Antonio Leiva's Android MVP](https://github.com/antoniolg/androidmvp).
+You can find an example with updated libraries in the `master-2` branch from [RajuSe](https://github.com/RajuSE).

 ## Videos